-I’m a single woman in my sixties exploring the western U.S., living full-time in a 17-foot Casita Liberty Deluxe with my two canine pals, Spike and Bridget.
+I’m a single woman in my sixties exploring the western U.S., living full-time in a 17-foot Casita Liberty Deluxe with my canine crew.

 I’m originally from northern New York and formerly from Florida.
 I sold my home in Athens, Georgia, where I was a teacher, and two days later headed west to pick up my travel trailer, subsequently dubbed the Best Little Trailer (BLT), and to begin a new lifestyle as a vagabond.

 (I said LONER, not serial killer, okay?)
 As a child I liked to pack a lunch and spend the entire day, alone, in the woods.
 Over the years I’ve learned, out of the need to survive, to enjoy the presence of people, although at times I could use a refresher course!

 I relish solitude.

 I do care about people — don’t get me wrong.
 I can and do miss the people I love, but I can honestly say I’ve never been lonely a moment in my life.
 It’s a gift, never feeling loneliness.
 One day in my mid-thirties I realized that I didn’t even know what loneliness felt like, explained to me as an intense longing to be with people.

 My writing style makes me seem very approachable and likeable.
 RVSue is an easy-to-talk-to, honest, and sincere sort.
 The lady behind RVSue (named Sue by her parents) can very easily, at the slightest provocation such as an uninvited visitor, turn into a moody and cantankerous hunk of woman.